 Figure A1.
 Diagram showing the availability of data and overlap for ABCD study pre-pandemic data and COVID survey data.
-Note: a see Supplementary Table 3 for description of missing data for both pre-pandemic and pandemic variables for the N = 6,153 ABCD study participants for COVID parent report; b see Supplementary Table 4 for description of missing data imputed for youth COVID data.
+Note: a see Table S3 for description of missing data for both pre-pandemic and pandemic variables for the N = 6,153 ABCD study participants for COVID parent report; b see Supplementary S4 for description of missing data imputed for youth COVID data.